Steps down and sunset at Camilo Beach Lagos

 Praia de Porto Mós, Lagos, Portugal

-This is an accessible beach around the headland, with cliffs wither side but not the impressive stack formations of some of the previous beaches.
+This is an accessible beach around the headland, with cliffs either side but not the impressive stack formations of some of the previous beaches.
 It’s much bigger than Praia Dona Ana and the other small coves and has ample parking and a few restaurants.
 It’s good for families and for a stroll or run on the beach.

-7. Learn local history at the Dr. José Formosinho Museum
+6. Learn local history at the Dr. José Formosinho Museum

 Display of local crafts at Dr José Forminhoso Museum, Lagos, Algarve